-- shop the flyers, compare and save money
+- Shop the flyers, compare and save money

 - Use a list! and the kicker, stick to it!
-Within reason, if there is a “in-store only” sale, and it is a item you keep in stock or use often, go for it.
+Within reason, if there is a “in-store only” sale, and it is an item you keep in stock or use often, go for it.
 However picking up “extra” items costs money.
 Those “extra’s” add up!

-- buy in bulk if possible-meat and freeze in family serving size.
+- Buy in bulk if possible-meat and freeze in family serving size.
 This saves both time and money as you can reach in and know you have enough for your family in that bag/container

-- most products are cheaper when not in a lot of packaging.
+- Most products are cheaper when not in a lot of packaging.
 Ie. Small boxes of raisins are more expensive than a bag of raisins in the baking aisle.
 So package them into servings yourself, save money and the environment.